hbilal9/flutter-laravel-socket/README.md

-# lvsocket
+# Flutter Websocket connected with backend

-A new Flutter project.
+A flutter socket connect with laravel's web socket or any other like django, socket.io.

 ## Getting Started